alvoskov/SmokeRand/README.md

 Four batteries are implemented in SmokeRand:

+- `express` - simplified battery that consists of 5 tests and can be rewritten for 16-bit platforms with 64KiB segments of data and code.
+  Less powerful than `brief` but may be more sensitive than diehard or even dieharder.
 - `brief` - a fast battery that includes a reduced set of tests, e.g. matrix rank tests and some tests for higher bits of generators are excluded.